Junimeek/MikuMondayRFE/README.md

 - Rolling Again by GARBIE PATTIE: https://gamebanana.com/mods/364001
 - Week 6 in HD by Koifee: https://gamebanana.com/mods/291993
 - Arcade Showdown - VS. Kapi by paperkitty: https://gamebanana.com/mods/44683
+- pahaze - For being a good sport and helping me whenever i needed it <3

 If you have any problems with your work being featured, let me know via messaging me on Discord (preferred; my tag is Junimeek#5738), messaging me on Twitter (@ThePjDj06), or opening an issue.